-The types of mortgage on offer can confuse the hardiest contractor veteran.
+The types of contractor friendly mortgage on offer can confuse the hardiest contractor veteran.
 Here we explain what products are available, and what they mean in practice.

 Before we explain what each product really means, we should look at how mortgages of all types are repaid.